Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/Microsoft.Identity.Web/README.md

 Like for Web Apps, you can choose various token cache implementations.

-If you're certain that your web API will need some specific scopes, you can optionally pass them as arguments to `AddProtectedApiCallsWebApis`.
+If you're certain that your web API will need some specific scopes, you can optionally pass them as arguments to `AddProtectedWebApiCallsProtectedWebApi`.

 ### Web API controller